From laminate to loose lay: trade show flooring is ready for change

 Saskia - Productmanager at Forbo

-“Through our Take Back program, used and damaged floorboards are collected, sorted, cleaned, and completely reused to produce new PVC flooring.
-After a trade show, KOP returns any unusable or worn flooring to us for recycling.”
+“Through our Take Back program, used and damaged tiles are collected, sorted, cleaned, and turned into new PVC flooring.
+KOP returns used pieces after the show, so we can recycle them locally.”

 scrapsoorten-min